ardatan/graphql-tools/.changeset/cuddly-horses-prove.md

 '@graphql-tools/utils': major
 ---

+BREAKING CHANGE
-BREAKING - Remove fieldToFieldConfig, fieldToFieldConfig, argsToFieldConfigArgument and argumentToArgumentConfig
+- Remove `fieldToFieldConfig`, `argsToFieldConfigArgument` and `argumentToArgumentConfig`
+- - You can use `.toConfig` method instead for each.